 Intel: Trying Hard

-My personal experience with Intel’s Xeon Phis has been very disappointing and I do not seem them as a real competitor to NVIDIA or AMD cards and thus I will keep it short: If you decide to go with a Xeon Phi take note that you might encounter poor support, computing issues that make code sections slower than CPUs, very difficult to write optimized code, no full support of C++11 features, some important GPU design patterns are not supported by the compiler, poor compatibility with other libraries that rely on BLAS routines (NumPy and SciPy) and probably many other frustrations that I have probably not run into.
+My personal experience with Intel’s Xeon Phis has been very disappointing and I do not see them as a real competitor to NVIDIA or AMD cards and thus I will keep it short: If you decide to go with a Xeon Phi take note that you might encounter poor support, computing issues that make code sections slower than CPUs, difficulties with writing optimized code, no full support of C++11 features, no support of some important GPU design patterns, poor compatibility with other libraries that rely on BLAS routines (NumPy and SciPy) and probably many other frustrations that I have not run into.

-I was really looking forward to the Intel Nervana neural network processor (NNP) because its specs were extremely powerful in the hands of a GPU developer and it would have allowed for novel algorithms which might redefine how neural networks are used, but it has been delayed endlessly and there are rumors that large portions of the developed jumped the boat.
+Beyond the Xeon Phi, I was really looking forward to the Intel Nervana neural network processor (NNP) because its specs were extremely powerful in the hands of a GPU developer and it would have allowed for novel algorithms which might redefine how neural networks are used, but it has been delayed endlessly and there are rumors that large portions of the developed jumped the boat.
 The NNP is planned for Q3/Q4 2019.
 If you want to wait that long, keep in mind that a good hardware is not everything as we can see from AMD and Intel’s own Xeon Phi.
-It might well be into 2020 until the NNP is usable in a mature way.
+It might well be into 2020 or 2021 until the NNP is competitive with GPUs or TPUs.

-The Google TPU developed into a very mature cloud-based product that is extremely cost-efficient.
-The easiest way to make sense of the TPU is by seeing it as multiple GPUs packaged together.
-If we look at performance measures of the Tensor-Core-enabled V100 versus TPUv2 we find that both systems have nearly the same in performance for ResNet50.
+The Google TPU developed into a very mature cloud-based product that is cost-efficient.
+The easiest way to make sense of the TPU is by seeing it as multiple specialized GPUs packaged together that only have one purpose: Doing fast matrix multiplications.
+If we look at performance measures of the Tensor-Core-enabled V100 versus TPUv2 we find that both systems have nearly the same in performance for ResNet50 [source is lost, not on Wayback Machine].
 However, the Google TPU is more cost-efficient.
+Since the TPUs have a sophisticated parallelization infrastructure, TPUs will have a major speed benefit over GPUs if you use more than 1 cloud TPU (equivalent to 4 GPUs).

 To conclude, currently, TPUs seem to be best used for training convolutional network or large transformers and should be supplemented with other compute resources rather than a main deep learning resource.